 University Libraries is a member of the Association of Research Libraries, Greater Western Library Alliance, Council on Library and Information Resources and Center for Research Libraries.
 For more information visit http://library.unm.edu/.

 UNC's libraries combine a long and distinguished history with a vibrant mission of service to the University and the state.
-Our library system is consistently ranked among the top twenty in the country, and is one of the leading research libraries in the South. http://www.lib.unc.edu/
+Our library system is consistently ranked among the top twenty in the country, and is one of the leading research libraries in the South.
+Learn more at http://www.lib.unc.edu/.

 Hesburgh Libraries possesses more than 3.3 million volumes and an ever-growing array of electronic periodical indexes and full-text documents.
-It has renowned special collections in areas such as Dante studies, Latin American, Spanish and Spanish Colonial culture, Irish Studies, sports, and Catholic Americana which continue to attract scholars from around the world. http://www.library.nd.edu/
+It has renowned special collections in areas such as Dante studies, Latin American, Spanish and Spanish Colonial culture, Irish Studies, sports, and Catholic Americana which continue to attract scholars from around the world.
+Learn more at http://www.library.nd.edu/.

 The University of Oklahoma Libraries is the largest research library in the state of Oklahoma, comprised of a main library, five branch libraries, and four special collections.
 Prominent among its special collections is the world-renowned History of Science Collections, which includes materials from 1467 to current publications in the history of science, all of Darwin’s works in their first editions, and several first editions of Galileo that include his handwriting.
 The Western HIstory Collections focuses on the trans-Mississippi West and includes manuscript collections, maps, oral histories, sound recordings and an extensive collection of photographs.